mikeod38/stats_topics/NathanData.md

 <img src="man/figures/README-unnamed-chunk-1-1.png" width="100%" />

+When we analyze the effect of the grouping variable, there is some evidence that the recording session might have an effect on the T\* value, see the `WT.Video 2 - WT.Video1` comparison.

 ``` r
 Tstar %>% lm(data = ., `T*` ~ group) %>%
   emmeans::emmeans("group") %>%
   emmeans::contrast(method = "pairwise")